 - Optional: Priority Mail Express delivery of application to processing facility

 - The Leesburg Public Library does NOT process passport renewals.
 If you are traveling within four (4) weeks you must call 877-487-2778 to schedule an appointment at the Miami regional passport agency.
 If your travel is not imminent, you can mail in your renewal application, documentation, and fee.
 The State Department website has complete information on how to renew your passport.

 - Bring your passport photo, or an agent can take your photo at the Library for a $10.00 fee per photo.

 - Expedited service is available at an additional cost of $60 per applicant.

-- 1-2 day delivery service to return the completed passport book is available at an additional cost of $18.32 per applicant.
-Note: 1-2 day return service is not available for passport cards.
+- 1-2 day delivery service to return the completed passport book is available at an additional cost per application.
+Note: 1-2 day return delivery service is not available for passport cards.